synapse-2/XGIMI_ALEXA_INTEGRATION/README.md

 ## Clangd

-The code also has  cland enabled
+The code also can have clandg enabled: off by default

 you need to run the command "pio run --target compiledb" to generate the inclulde files path for the clangd to work clangd extention to be loaded from: https://marketplace.visualstudio.com/items?itemName=llvm-vs-code-extensions.vscode-clangd